 I once had a dead cat tell me I need to be more in touch with my feral side.
 That cat has been haunting me ever since.
 Ghosts, they’re real, stop denying it.
 Everyone has something from their past that haunts them.
 Mine is a dead cat.
 It’s also a break up in high school.
 That ghost is the ghost of guilt and regret.
-Another ghost is a man who I spent six months with on a bird colony island sanctuary for six months with 7 others.
+Another ghost is a friend who I worked with for six months on a bird colony island sanctuary with 7 others.
 Thats the ghost of shame.

 There’s probably other ghosts in my life too, one for each fault, for each buried issue.
 But that cat, man, that cat just keeps going on haunting me.

 Feral.
 Ferus.
 Wild animal.
 Untamed, escaped from captivity.
 Free from domestication.
 Feral is the hero that leaves home and never looks back.
 Feral is the Sheep herder in southern Spain who sells all his sheep, his only measurement of security, and crosses the great desert of Africa and transforms into the wind.
 Feral is the freedom and liberty we all value so much but fear even greater.
 It’s the human nature we left to die and turn into a ghost, that haunts us every day, every time we strap on our shoes and walk across concrete and feel absolutely sheepish in the wild.